spring-projects-experimental/r2dbc-micrometer-spring-boot/README.md

 # Spring Boot Auto Configuration for R2DBC Observation

-Provides Spring Boot 3 auto configuration for R2DBC observation using [r2dbc-proxy](https://github.com/r2dbc/r2dbc-proxy).
+Provides Spring Boot 3 auto configuration for R2DBC observation with [Micrometer Observation API](https://micrometer.io/docs/observation).

+## How to use

+Spring Boot automatically picks up the `R2dbcObservationAutoConfiguration` class when the jar file is added to the classpath.
+In addition, `r2dbc.observation.enabled` property can toggle the auto configuration for the R2DBC observation.

 ## License
 This project is released under version 2.0 of the [Apache License][l].

-# Development
+## Development

 Requires JDK 17.